renovatebot/renovate/website/docs/configuration-options.md

 Set this value to 'patch', 'minor' or 'major' to have Renovate update the version in your edited `package.json`. e.g. if you wish Renovate to always increase the target `package.json` version with a patch update, set this to `patch`.

+You can also set this field to `"mirror:x"` where `x` is the name of a package in the `package.json`.
+Doing so means that the `package.json` `version` field will mirror whatever is the version for `x` dependened on.
+Make sure that version is a pinned version of course, as otherwise it won't be valid.

 ## circleci

 ## commitBody